 Full disclosure: This post contains affiliate links. ?

-French Numbers: Counting in French from 1 to 100+
+French Numbers: Count in French from 1 to 100+ (with Audio)

 Full disclosure: This post contains affiliate links. ?

-Do you want to learn how to count in French?
-If you’re looking to get a handle on French numbers, I’ve got you covered.
+Do you want to learn French numbers so you’ll never be at a loss about how to count?
+If you’re looking to get a handle on French numbers of all sorts, I’ve got you covered.

 I’m an American language lover who learned to speak French as an adult.
 Whatever your age, you can learn French and have real conversations with a native speaker.